h2oai/datatable/docs/manual/comparison_with_pandas.rst

 JOIN/MERGE
 ----------

-``Pandas`` has a variety of options for joining dataframes, using the ``join`` or ``merge`` method; in ``datatable``, only the left join is possible, and there are certain limitations.
-You have to set keys on the dataframe to be joined, and the keys must be unique.
+``pandas`` has a variety of options for joining dataframes, using the ``join`` or ``merge`` method; in ``datatable``, only the left join is possible, and there are certain limitations.
+You have to set keys on the dataframe to be joined, and for that, the keyed columns must be unique.
 The main function in ``datatable`` for joining dataframes based on column values is the :func:`join()` function.
 As such, our comparison will be limited to left-joins only.

-In Pandas, you can join dataframes easily with the ``merge`` method :
+In pandas, you can join dataframes easily with the ``merge`` method :

 .. code-block:: python